 The Recording of the deed of trust (or mortgage) and the grant deed (transferring title to the new owners) typically takes place at the County Recorder’s Office the day after a loan funds, as mentioned above.
 This is when buyers formally become owners of their new home.
 Their names are on “public record” as the legal owners of the property they just bought.

-Readers of this document are encouraged to call JVM Lending if further clarification is needed with respect to any aspect of this document.
-We are happy to answer any and all questions, and you are welcome to call as often as you would like.
+Readers of this document are encouraged to call JVM Lending if further clarification is needed with respect to any aspect of the Homebuyer’s Memo.

 The content in this document, either all or portions within, cannot be copied or used without JVM’s written approval.
 It may be sent to others, but without any changes whatsoever, and it may never be sent out as another company’s or person’s document or email in any form.